-The ECSL is proud to announce the ECSL Executive Course on Space Law and Regulations organised in collaboration with ESA, at ESA ESTEC from 6-8 of June 2018
+The ECSL is proud to announce the ECSL Executive Course on Space Law and Regulations organised in collaboration with ESA, at ESA ESTEC, Netherlands, from 2-4 of October 2019

 As the space sector becomes increasingly commercialised, both national governments and private companies have a need for knowledge about the legal dimensions related to space activities.
 The ECSL and ESA recognise these changes, and wish to offer an opportunity for a structured introduction to space law and regulations to government representatives and industry professionals.